ZzhengP/orca/docs/source/tutos/Energie_constraint.rst

       return 0
     }

 You can easily change the type of constraint by changing the dimension of matrix constraint and the constraints.
-See the complete code with "orca-pu-gazebo.cc" in examples.
+See the complete code in "orca-pu-constraint.hpp". (https://github.com/ZzhengP/Stage)